 Fixing Conservatory Blinds to a Solid Surface

-If you are top fixing to an inside recess or indeed fixing to an outside recess close to edge of the opening you may need to drill into a lintel.
+If you are top fixing to an inside recess or indeed fixing to an outside recess close to the edge of the opening you may need to drill into a lintel.
 These are very tough to drill so ensure you have a decent drill and some sharp drill bits.

 A full breakdown of this process can be found in our fitting Venetian, Roman and Vertical blinds project.

-Fixing Conservatory Blinds to UPVC Shells
+Fixing and Drilling Conservatory Blinds to UPVC Frames

-The idea of drilling into your UPVC frames might sound terrifying but if you take care in doing so there’s nothing to worry about.
+The idea of drilling into your UPVC frames might sound terrifying but if you take care in doing so, there’s nothing to worry about.

-In the image below you can see a cross section of a upvc unit.
+In the image below you can see a cross section of a UPVC unit.
 Although this is an opening unit (you will be fixing to a fixed unit) their makeup will be similar.

 With the correct position established for your first bracket, position it on the frame and mark the top fixing hole on the frame with a pen or pencil.